Office of Grant and Research Development

 - Reviewing the expenditure of grant or contract funds to ensure that:

-Funds are used only for purposes directly related to the activity supported and that the expenditures are reasonable, allowable, and allocable as defined in OMB Circular A-21.
+- Funds are used only for purposes directly related to the activity supported and that the expenditures are reasonable, allowable, and allocable as defined in OMB Circular A-21 (applicable to grants awarded prior to December 26, 2014) or 2 CFR 200.403 (applicable to grants awarded on or after December 26, 2014).

 NOTE: Management, administrative, and system situations may occur where expenses exceed revenue.
 It is important to follow the prescribed policies set forth in Executive Policy Manual EP1 to prevent overspending.
 See also 30.21 regarding overdrafts.

-- On a regular basis, the principal investigator (PI) reviews the grant or contract account expenditures with appropriate departmental, college, or urban campus administrator(s).
+- On a regular basis, the principal investigator (PI) reviews the grant or contract account expenditures with appropriate departmental, college, or regional campus administrator(s).

 - Certifying her or his effort and the effort of other employees working on the project, or arranging for someone with firsthand knowledge of her or his effort to certify the project effort.